Birthday effect: Studies

 Alexander Nemtsov's study in Russia, based on data from 16.8 million Russians who died between January 1, 2011, and December 31, 2019, found that excess mortality during the 15 days after a birthday amounted to 19,700 people.
 This represents a 3.5% higher death rate than on any other non-holiday days.
 On the birthday itself, 4,000 deaths occurred, which is 21% higher than on other days.
 The proportion of deaths from external causes nearly tripled: deaths from drowning increased by 48.3%, the proportion of deaths from alcohol poisoning rose by 30%, and mortality from road traffic accidents and other accidents also increased.

 Focusing on suicide deaths alone, large studies have found evidence for a peak in suicides on or just after a birthday in Denmark and Hungary, but not in Bavaria or Taiwan.

 However, other studies have not found such a correlation.
-A study using the populations of Denmark and Austria (a total of 2,052,680 deaths over the time period) found that although people's life span tended to correlate with their month of birth, there was no consistent birthday effect, and people born in autumn or winter were more likely to die in the months further from their birthday.
+A study using the populations of Denmark and Austria (a total of 2,052,680 deaths over the time period) found that although people's lifespan tended to correlate with their month of birth, there was no consistent birthday effect, and people born in autumn or winter were more likely to die in the months further from their birthday.
 A study of all cancer deaths in Germany from 1995 to 2009 found no evidence of a birthday effect, although it did find a related Christmas effect.
-A small study by Leonard Zusne found birthday effects among both male and female cohorts, where women were more likely to die immediately before a birthday and men more likely to die immediately after, but that when averaged together there was no birthday effect among the population as a whole.
-The same was found for a study of mortality data in England and Wales, where there was a statistically significant birthday effect among each subgroup (men and women; never married, married, divorced and widowed) but it was not seen in the population as a whole.
+A small study by Leonard Zusne found birthday effects among both male and female cohorts, where women were more likely to die immediately before a birthday and men more likely to die immediately after, but that, when averaged together, there was no birthday effect among the population as a whole.
+The same was found for a study of mortality data in England and Wales, where there was a statistically significant birthday effect among each subgroup (men and women; never married, married, divorced and widowed), but it was not seen in the population as a whole.